Tiernebre/ninjask/packages/back-end/README.md

 # ninjask/back-end

-A back-end RESTful API that allows for managing and maintaining drafts for a Pokemon challenges league.
+A back-end RESTful API that allows for managing and maintaining a community around Pokemon challenges.

 ## Getting Started